exii-uw/evaluating-singing-input/README.md

 -   `stats` contains the data and statistics for the experiment.
     -   `stats/data` has `.csv` files with quantitative data from the experiment.
     -   `stats/notebooks` has the iPython notebooks for analysing the data.
-        Notebooks can be opened with [Jupyter Lab](https://jupyter.org/)
+        Notebooks can be opened with [Jupyter Lab](https://jupyter.org/) or by clicking on them in GitHub.
-    -   `stats/html` has html renderings of the notebooks, viewable in any web browser.